 How can I make more than $100,000 per year?

-Unfortunately, the easiest way to make reach that six figure target of $100k per year is to train in a high-demand profession!
+The easiest way to reach that six figure target of $100k per year is to train in a high-demand profession!
 You don’t have to be a graduate of Harvard or Brown, however, to get into a highly paid position.

 With a year of training plus, you could start earning this level of salary working as a computer programmer, web designer, writer / editor, real estate agent, or network specialist.
 Not all of these roles require specific education – meaning you could start making big money if you think outside of the box.